Indercheema/Indercheema/README.md

 and networking.
 I was awarded a scholarship for great performance throughout the year.

 Now, I am studying the Software Developer Program at the Manitoba Institute of Trades and Technology.
 I have gained practical experience coding HTML, CSS, and JavaScript.
-I love to develop new design Websites using CSS and JavaScript.
+I have been in project-based learning environments of back-end structures including advanced topics in C#, Relational Databases, MVC, .Net, Static/Generic classes, and SqlServer Database.
+I had developed 20+ school projects using Front-End and Back-End skills.

 ## My Skills